Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-3-PromptPioneers/artifacts/prd_gen.md

 - **Performance:** The application must analyze and generate initial PRD drafts in under 2 minutes for inputs up to 5,000 words.
 Page load times must not exceed 2 seconds on standard broadband connections.

-- **Security:** All user data must be encrypted in transit using TLS 1.3 and at rest using AES-256.
-API keys for AI services must be stored securely using environment variables and secrets management.
+- **Security:** API keys for AI services must be stored securely using environment variables and secrets management.
 User authentication must support SSO and OAuth 2.0.

 - **Scalability:** The system must support up to 500 concurrent users with response times under 3 seconds.
 The architecture must be horizontally scalable to accommodate growth to 10,000+ users.